 Compulsory Purchase Order landowner information

-The Compulsory Purchase Order (CPO for short) followed a series of negotiations where we tried to meet voluntary agreements to ensure this vital project can be delivered to meet electricity demand.
+The CPO followed a series of negotiations where National Grid tried to meet voluntary agreements to ensure that the Project can be delivered to meet electricity demand, and an inquiry conducted by an Inspector.

 FAQs